What Can I Do With a Management Information Systems Major?

 The Eller College MIS Department has placed in the top five nationally in U.S. News & World Report for almost a decade.
 Currently the MIS Department ranks third overall and number one among public institutions.

 The requirements include: foundation courses required for Professional Admission*, general education requirements, professional core courses, free electives and a set of specific MIS courses.

 Sample MIS Courses:

-- Introduction to Java Programming Data Structures and Algorithms Data Communications and Networking Database Management Systems Information Systems Analysis and Design
+- Introduction to Java Programming; Data Structures and Algorithms; Data Communications and Networking; Database Management Systems; and Information Systems Analysis and Design

 - Information System Design; Prototyping and Evaluation